 Introduced in 1959 the Triumph Herald was designed by Giovanni Michelotti.
 The designer for most of the Triumph range in the early ‘60s and a number of Maseratis and the Reliant Scimitar.
 The two door car was available in saloon, coupe, convertible, estate and van versions.
 The Herald was built using a separate chassis with bolt-on body sections.
 Somewhat unusual for the time as most other manufacturers were moving towards the more modern monocoque construction.
 Originally with a 948cc engine, this was increased to 1147 after Standard-Triumph was taken over by Leyland Motors (later BL) in 1961.
 It was re-launched as the Herald 1200.
 Well renowned for it’s high all round visibility and it’s tight turning circle making it a popular driver instructors car.

-The car was joined by the Vitesse in 1962, with a re-worked twin headlight front end and a straight six 1600cc engine.
+The Herald was joined by the Vitesse in 1962, with a re-worked twin headlight front end and a straight six 1600cc engine.
 Increased performance came in 1966 with the introduction of the 2 litre engine with a 0-60mph in 12 seconds and a top speed of around 100mph.
 Fuel consumption of around 25mpg.

-In 1967 the Herald 13/60 was introduced, this used the more aggressive “slant-eyed” look of the Vitesse but with single headlights.
-The 1200 was discontinued in 1970, the 13/60 and Vitesse discontinued the following year being replaced by the Triumph Toledo/Dolomite range.
+In 1967 the Herald 13/60 was introduced.
+This used the more aggressive “slant-eyed” look of the Vitesse but with single headlights.
+The 1200 was discontinued in 1970.
+The 13/60 and Vitesse discontinued the following year being replaced by the Triumph Toledo/Dolomite range.